Water Quality Permit Program

 Pesticide Applications into Surface Waters

-This is your opportunity to comment on the proposed new 2000-J National Pollutant Discharge Elimination System general permit for pesticide use in irrigation systems.
+Opportunity to comment on the proposed 2300A National Pollutant Discharge Elimination System pesticide general permit closed on Monday, July 18, 2016.

 This permit affects operators who decide to apply pesticides or have day-to-day control over pesticide application.
 These operators include weed control districts, vector control districts, golf courses, lake and marina managers, large landholdings, public utilities, and federal, state and municipal agencies whose pesticides applications reach water.